SloCompTech/docker-openvpn/docs/README.md

     <example config name>
 ```

 **Note:** Please read example documentation to understand how to use it.
+**Warning:** Some examples automaticaly add firewall rules, so if you are using host networking make sure to check **iptables** for correct configuration.
 **Tip:** If you modifed config in a way that others might need same configuration, consider making new example.

 #### ovpn_init